Are you asking these 5 key questions when you talk to your clients to help you personalize intermittent fasting recommendations? Read on to find out.

 During fasting mimicking, time-restriction periods and on low-calorie days, it can be hard to meet pre- and post-workout nutrient needs for energy and recovery.
 Insufficient intake can increase risk of injury as well as increase hunger (which in turn makes it harder to maintain a fasted state).
 Working with a client with performance goals?
 Personalize the timing of his or her fasting-mimicking and also set low-calorie days as active rest days, which requires a personalized total nutrition plan to ensure adequate nutrient intake for recovery.

 Question No. 5: What is your supplement regimen?

-You always want to personalize supplement recommendations for each client which means knowing what supplements your clients take, when and why.
-(That’s why I routinely automate an email sequence to all of my clients that includes the BNP supplement evaluation, and why I’ve added it to the BNP toolkit for other practitioners).
+You always want to personalize supplement recommendations for each client.
+This means starts with knowing what supplements your clients take, when and why.
 With IF, it’s crucial to assess, reassess, and adjust supplement recommendations as clients progress or experience changes.
 For example, certain supplements shouldn’t be taken on an empty stomach.
 That means shorter eating windows and low-calorie days will alter when clients can take their go-to supplements.
 Some clients may need to add supplements to their regimen based on nutrients they no longer get enough of due to their IF plan.
 It’s likely OK for clients to continue taking their current supplements.
 However, when they start and stay on their IF plan, you want to consistently review and make adjustments as needed.

 Want to up-level your fasting knowledge and have tools to attract and help clients do the same?